 Section 101.608 contains the express back up provisions concerning the governing authority.
 The first rule is that the provisions of the company agreement concerning the governing authority for a Series will trump the materials on file publicly with the Certificate of Formation.
 The ability to determine the persons authorized and able to enter into contracts for an LLC continue to be difficult for a Series within the LLC also, requiring that the company agreement always be produced.
-Next, if the company agreement does not provide for governing persons, they will be the managers or members associated with the series in the Certificate of Formation.
-Hence, as set forth earlier, if possible, it is best to have in the Certificate of Formation an express statement of the members or managers associated with each Series within the LLC.
+Next, if the company agreement does not name governing persons for a Series, they will be the managers or members associated with the Series in the Certificate of Formation for the Series.
+Hence, as set forth earlier, if possible, it is best to include in the Certificate of Formation an express statement of the members or managers associated with each Series within the LLC.
 Of course, there is no back up rule for the event that the Certificate of Formation is silent on the Series within the LLC.
-It is likely to take a lawsuit to figure out if the managers or members designated for the LLC (Mothership) will be those associated with a Series within the LLC in absence of a designation.
+It is likely to take a lawsuit to figure out if the managers or members designated in the Certificate of Formation for the LLC (Mothership) will be those associated with a Series within the LLC in absence of a designation.
+This is one of the many situations where lawyers may find themselves bedeviled by clients who amend their Company Agreement orally or change it by course of conduct.

-Finally Section 101.610 provides rules that permit a manager or a member to "cease to be a manager with respect to a series" [NOTE and see below - why does this not say "cease to be a manager associated with a series"??] or "cease to be a member associated with a series," and the termination of the relationship does not terminate the Series within the LLC or cause either the manager or member to terminate the relationship with the LLC (Mothership) or another series in an LLC.
-With respect to the member, the fact that there is not any member of a series will not require the series to terminate.
-This means that the members of the LLC (Mothership) are the members of the Series within the LLC.
-The difference in the two statutory formulations, i.e. the use of the word "associated" with respect to members may be important.
-Under this formulation, the statute uses the word "associated" with a series with respect to members to indicate that the members are members of the LLC (Mothership) itself, not just the Series within the LLC, while managers may belong solely to a Series within the LLC, if that is intended.
+Finally, Section 101.610 provides rules that permit a manager or a member to "cease to be a manager with respect to a series" [NOTE and see below - why does this not say "cease to be a manager associated with a series," and the termination of the relationship does not terminate the Series within the LLC or cause either the manager or member to terminate the relationship with the LLC (Mothership) or another Series in the LLC.
+With respect to the member, the fact that there is not any member of a Series will not require the Series to terminate.
+This means that the members of the LLC (Mothership) are the members of each Series within the LLC.
+The difference in the two statutory formulations (i.e. the use of the word "associated" with respect to members) may be important.
+Under this formulation, the statute uses the word "associated" with a Series with respect to members to indicate that the members are members of the LLC (Mothership) itself, not just the Series within the LLC, while managers may belong solely to a Series within the LLC, if that is intended.